ScienceGamez/drawio_pysd/README.md

 If you want to develop this plugins, please contact us before via github issues.

+Draw.io source code can be found at: https://github.com/jgraph/drawio This is useful to understand how drawio works if one wants to modify something.

 ### Convenience tips

 Create a symbolic link to the plugin file in the drawio plugin folder, so you don't need to load it every time.

+### Detailed How it works

+Draw.io has *Data* parameters that can be assigned to each shape.
+The elements for pysd have special data fields that contain the relevant pysd information.
+One can easily modify the fields are available by right clicking on the shape and selecting *Edit Data*, but this might create issues for the parser if one changes some fields.

+### Improvements possible

+* autosuggest units using a dropdown
+* making the window with the parameters draggable/movable
+* make a pysd menu to the right sidebar for the elements
+* Remaining pysd elements